jabrena/java-crawler-demo/MAINTENANCE.md

 @171-java-diagrams.md create a high level sequence diagram without any question. @ProducerConsumerCrawlerExample.java in the same style than previous one: @sequential-crawler-overview.puml and put the diagram in @docs/

-Update @docs/README.md with a an analysis in the same format & structure than for @ProducerConsumerCrawlerExample.java but in this case for Actor case
+Update @docs/README.md with a an analysis in the same format & structure than for @ProducerConsumerCrawlerExample.java but in this case for the missing Crawlers.
+Review the current document and later review the different version @v1/ @SequentialCrawler.java @v2/ @v3/ @v4/ @v5/ @v6/ @v7/ is mising
 ```